sourcegraph/about/handbook/ce/engaging-other-teams.md

 ## Step 4: File a Github issue

 It can seem duplicative, but it's just as important when we need help as it is when we file a defect to file a Github issue.
-This allows us to understand how we are doing toward our goal of being a self-sustaining team, as well as trends over time that impact the customer experience and our team's experience.
+This allows us to understand how we are doing toward our goal of being a self-sustaining team, as well as trends over time that impact the customer experience, engineering work load planning, and our team's experience.

 ### Select the right issue tracker